philipwindeyer/dotfiles/windows/README.md

     - Multi-tasking -> Snap windows
       - When I snap a window, suggest what I can snap next to it - turn off
       - Show my snapped windows when I hover over taskbar apps - turn off (turns off window grouping)
-    - Storage -> Advanced storage settings -> Back-up options
-      - Make sure OneDrive backup and sync is on
     - Power -> Screen and sleep
       - When plugged in, turn off my screen after -> 15 minutes
       - When plugged in, put my device to sleep after -> Never